vele616/monorepo/packages/jobboard/website/content/jobs/mid-weight-senior-designer-remote-vinterior-bsuxo.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/vinterior"
 companyWebsite: "https://www.vinterior.co/"
-summary: "Vinterior is looking for a mid-weight that has channel creative with experience with contemporary interiors or fashion culture."
+summary: "Vinterior is looking for a Mid-Weight/Senior Designer that has 5 plus years of experience working within a lifestyle e-commerce or agency environment."
 summaryBackup: "To apply as a mid-weight at Vinterior, you preferably need to have some knowledge of: #branding, #ui/ux, #management."
-featured: 20
+featured: 10
 ---

 ## Description